ixugo/goddd/README.md

 Of course, output parameters can also serve as input, and you can define an alias or use them directly.

-Frequently, we want clarity on what we’re doing and why.
+Frequently, we want clarity on what we're doing and why.
 This FAQ aims to offer some insight.

-> How to write business plugins for Goweb?
+> How to write business plugins for GoDDD?

 ```go
 // RegisterVersion Some general business functions are depended upon by other business functions, such as table version control, dictionary, verification code, scheduled tasks, user management, etc.